 The Task Force is seeking feedback and will host an open public meeting 5:30 p.m.
 September 17 at at the Yelm Community Center.
 To date, the work of the Task Force has been to survey available resources to homeless people in the Yelm area.
-Future work will be to frame several possible recommendations which range from doing nothing, boosting services and resources, to providing a city funded property or housing.
+Future work will be to frame several possible recommendations which range from doing nothing to expanding upon existing services and resources.

 The Task Force’s public meeting will provide a chance for residents and businesses to listen to these proposed options and provide an opportunity for the community at large to engage in discussion before the proposals are formalized and sent as recommendations to City Council at a regular City Council meeting or Council Study Session, which are all open to the public.

 The Council Resolution to create the Homelessness Task Force was created and authorized by City Council in November 2018.
 Councilmember Molly Carmody spearheaded the proposal and currently facilitates the meetings with Councilmember Joe DePinto.